mr-zwets/Cauldron_Swap_Test/README.md

 Cauldron Swap Test using the CashScript SDK

-**NOTE**: the code is currently not passing any tests so proceed with great caution!
+**NOTE**: the code is currently only has a single test case so proceed with great caution!

 ## Usage